VPDC

 • Consultation: Healthcare providers should consult public health authorities for exposure-specific guidance.

-For full guidance, visit the CDC’s Mpox Vaccine Considerations.
+For full guidance, visit CDPH's Mpox Vaccination Resources page.

 Storage and Handling